 Tech industry in China

-With the country’s continuous efforts of digitalization and the expansion of internet coverage, China’s tech market which included artificial intelligence (AI), augmented reality (AR), blockchain, drones, Internet of Things (IoT), robotics, 3D printing, and virtual reality (VR) has been shaped for years.
+With the country’s continuous efforts of digitalization and the expansion of internet coverage, the technology market in China which includes artificial intelligence (AI), augmented reality (AR), blockchain, drones, Internet of Things (IoT), robotics, 3D printing, and virtual reality (VR) has been shaped for years.
 More than 95% of China’s internet users, around 772 million people have accessed the web via a mobile device, according to CNNIC.
 The unique environment cultivates Chinese users’ to be heavily reliant on mobile, which in turn drives the development of online use and its quick adoption.

 Daxue Tech utilizes several tech-assisted research methodologies which allow us to have a high volume of tests and obtain clearer and more precise results.
 Major brands operating in the automotive, e-commerce, F&B industries have come to us for receiving our support in eye-tracking technology, alternative data collection, or virtual reality research, allowing Daxue Consulting to gather greater expertise in the field.